hard3x3/terraformSandbox/README.md

 terraformSandbox: [0x0ffe9697c852cbbb35e4eef49cbc948daf855d63](https://etherscan.io/address/0x0ffe9697c852cbbb35e4eef49cbc948daf855d63#code)

 ## Attribution
-This project would not have been possible without the incredible talents of others, including without limitation:
+This project is a visualization tool based on the immense talent and work of @mathcastles.
+Terraform Sandbox is not an original work and nor would it have been possible to build without the talent of others, including without limitation:
 * @113
 * @xaltgeist
 * @el_rayne